alttch/rmodbus/README.md

 The context is created automatically, as soon as the library is imported.
 No additional action is required.

-Every time Modbus context is accessed, a context mutex must be locked.
+Every time Modbus context is accessed, a context mutex (rmodbus uses [spin](https://crates.io/crates/spin) for locking) must be locked.
 This slows down a performance, but guarantees that the context always has valid data after bulk-sets or after 32-bit data types were written.
 So make sure your application locks context only when required and only for a short period time.

 There are two groups of context functions: